MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 AppConnect REST API
 -------------------

-The REST API exposes the following endpoints to manage the board and its installed Sandboxed Applications:
+The REST API exposes the following endpoints to manage the board and its installed applications:

 Device Information
 ^^^^^^^^^^^^^^^^^^